NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                  (center -7 0))))
 ```

-We gave the source a frequency of 0.15, and specified a `continuous-src` which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that by default is turned on at $t=0$.
-Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of the vacuum wavelength.
-Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$ &#956;m, or a wavelength of about 2 in the $\varepsilon=12$ material &mdash; thus, our waveguide is half a wavelength wide, which should hopefully make it single mode.
+We gave the source a frequency of 0.15, and specified a `continuous-src` which is just a fixed-frequency sinusoid $\exp(-iω t)$ that by default is turned on at $t=0$.
+Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2π c$, which is equivalent to the inverse of the vacuum wavelength.
+Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$ &#956;m, or a wavelength of about 2 in the $ε=12$ material &mdash; thus, our waveguide is half a wavelength wide, which should hopefully make it single mode.
 In fact, the cutoff for single-mode behavior in this waveguide is analytically solvable, and corresponds to a frequency of 1/2√11 or roughly 0.15076.
 Note also that to specify a $J_z$, we specify a component $Ez$ (e.g. if we wanted a magnetic current, we would specify `Hx`, `Hy`, or `Hz`).
 The current is located at $(-7,0)$, which is 1 unit to the right of the left edge of the cell &mdash; we always want to leave a little space between sources and the cell boundaries, to keep the boundary conditions from interfering with them.

 As for boundary conditions, we want to add absorbing boundaries around our cell.
 Absorbing boundaries in Meep are handled by [perfectly matched layers](../Perfectly_Matched_Layer.md) (PML) &mdash; which aren't really a boundary condition at all, but rather a fictitious absorbing material added around the edges of the cell.
 To add an absorbing layer of thickness 1 &#956;m around all sides of the cell, we do: